Tribute paid to ‘much-loved’ pupil, 15, stabbed to death on way to school in Croydon

-Murder in Croydon: Old Palace of John Whitgift School pays tribute to girl, 15, stabbed to death
+Murder in Croydon: School pays tribute to girl, 15, stabbed to death as 17-year-old boy arrested

 Old Palace Of John Whitgift School has paid tribute to a 15-year-old girl who was stabbed to death on her way to school on Wednesday morning.